jurassix/redux-peerjs-store-enhancer/README.md

 # redux-peerjs-store-enhancer
-Use PeerJS to easily distribute Redux actions to remote peers.
+Redux PeerJs Enhancer to transmit actions to remote peers.